vamsii777/razorpay-kit/Sources/Razorpay/Razorpay.docc/Documentation.md

 # ``Razorpay``

+@Metadata {
+    @PageKind(article)
+}

 A Swift package that provides a type-safe interface to interact with the Razorpay payment gateway.

 ## Overview

-The Razorpay Swift package provides a comprehensive set of tools and models to integrate Razorpay payment gateway into your iOS or macOS applications.
+The Razorpay Swift package provides a comprehensive set of tools and models to integrate Razorpay payment gateway into your iOS, macOS, or server-side Swift applications.
 It offers type-safe APIs for creating orders, processing payments, and handling various payment-related operations.

 ## Installation